 All of our students have access to the excellent resources held in the Faculty's library and through membership access to the outstanding collection held in the Cambridge University Library.
 Our 'Research Environment' section gives further information about the resources held in each language section.

-Researcher Development Training (formally known as Transferable Skills Training)
+Researcher Development Training (formerly known as Transferable Skills Training)

 All research students are expected to take training and development courses during their time at the University of Cambridge to help them develop their transferable skills.
 Researcher development training courses are offered through the 'Personal and Professional Development' division and they help researchers to manage their research projects and their time.
 Worshops are available to those who plan on teaching.

 The Faculty participates in the ERASMUS scheme.
 Further information about this scheme can be found in the link below.